gromacs/gromacs/docs/reference-manual/algorithms/group-concept.rst

     simulation, and afterward use position restraints in conjunction with constant pressure.

+accelerate group

+    On each atom in an “accelerate group” an acceleration :math:`\mathbf{a}^g` is imposed.
+This is equivalent to a mass-weighted external force.
+This feature makes it possible to drive the system into a non-equilibrium state to compute, for example, transport properties.

 energy-monitor group

     Mutual interactions between all energy-monitor groups are compiled